- Published: 16 December 2016 16 December 2016

 Key Benefits of Health Savings Accounts

-If you have a “High Deductible Health Plan” (HDHP) and you don’t have a Health Savings Account (HSA) it is not too late to make a 2016 contribution and reduce your 2016 tax bill at the same time.
+If you have a “High Deductible Health Plan” (HDHP) and you don’t have a Health Savings Account (HSA) it is not too late to make a contribution and reduce your prior year tax bill at the same time.
+Contributions can be made up to April 15th following the due date.
 HSAs are tax-deductible savings plans that enable a person to save pre-tax dollars for future healthcare expenses.
 Unlike a Flexible Spending Account (FSA), HSA funds roll over year to year if you don't spend them.
 You can take the funds with you if you change jobs or leave the work force.
 Your HSA may also earn interest.

 HSAs allow you to pay for qualified medical expenses like your deductibles and copayments with pretax dollars.
-The 2016 contribution limits are $3,350 for a single individual and $6,750 for a family, they also allow holders over 55 to contribute and additional $1,000 to their qualifying plan.
+Contribution limits are $3,350 for a single individual and $6,750 for a family, they also allow holders over 55 to contribute and additional $1,000 to their qualifying plan.

 At age 65, you can take penalty-free distributions from the HSA for any reason.
 However, in order to be both tax-free and penalty-free the distribution must be for qualified medical expenses.
 Withdrawals made for other purposes are subject to ordinary income taxes.
 Most HSA holders over 65 continue to use their HSA funds for qualified medical expenses not covered under Medicare, ensuring they get the maximum benefit from their HSA.